jonathanzong/jasanoff-lab/README.md

 }
 ```

-Please note the `\"` backslash before the quotes.
+Please note the `\"` backslash before the quotes surrounding the url.
 This is slightly different from normal HTML, but is necessary in `json` files.

 ## Making backups